The Backyardigans: Live events

 The Backyardigans was adapted into several stage shows.
-These included 2008's "Tale of the Mighty Knights" and 2010's "Storytime Live!" (an event featuring other Nick Jr. characters from Dora the Explorer, Wonder Pets!, and Ni Hao, Kai-Lan, as well as hosts Moose and Zee).
+These included 2008's "Tale of the Mighty Knights" and 2010's "Storytime Live!" (an event featuring other Nick Jr. Channel characters from Dora the Explorer, Wonder Pets!, and Ni Hao, Kai-Lan, as well as hosts Moose and Zee).
 In Canada, separate live shows called "Quest for the Extra Ordinary Aliens" (2008) and "Sea Deep in Adventure" (2009) were created.

 Merchandise

 Activision released a The Backyardigans PC game, "Mission to Mars," in October 2006.
-Also, there are interactive Backyardigans games available for the LeapPad and VTech's V.Smile consoles.
-There is also a LeapFrog ClickStart game titled "Number Pie Samurai," teaching children the necessary computer skills.
+There are interactive Backyardigans games made for the LeapPad and VTech's V.Smile consoles.
+There is also a LeapFrog ClickStart game titled "Number Pie Samurai," teaching children necessary computer skills.

-From 2005 to 2007, Kohl's had a section devoted to the series' merchandise, including a clothing line and toys exclusively in-store.
+From 2005 to 2007 Kohl's had a section devoted to the series' merchandise, including a clothing line and toys exclusively in-store.

 Over one hundred storybooks (both original stories and episode-based) were released throughout the series' run.
 Most of these were released in both Canada and the United States; however, a 2006 series of educational books were exclusively sold in Canada under the license of Treehouse TV.

 Fisher-Price produced numerous plush toys and interactive character toys (mostly Uniqua, Pablo, and Tyrone).
-There are also Beanie Babies of all the main characters available.
+There are also Beanie Babies of the main characters available.

+Distribution

+Nelvana handled distribution and marketing of the series worldwide, except in the United States, where it was handled by co-producer Nickelodeon.